realm/realm-kotlin/DYNAMIC-REALMS-API.md

 > Discussion: Better naming?

-### Proposals
-### 1. Typed functions (java style)
+### Proposal 1: Static typed functions (Realm-Java style)

-Because this proposal is statically typed it cannot provide support for custom data types.
+This option does not support custom data types because types are statically defined in the accessors.

 ```
 class DynamicRealmObject {